ShengGao-wharton/Sparse-Generalized-Correlation-Analysis/README.md

 For details of the algorithm, please check at https://arxiv.org/abs/2107.00371.

+## Algorithm

+Sparse Generalized Correlation Analysis is based on thresholded gradient descent with generalized Fantope initialization.

+## Implementation

+The algorithm is implemented in both MATLAB and R.

 ## Citation

 If you find our work interesting or useful for your research.
 Please cite our work